Salary Paycheck Calculator - 2024 US Federal Results

 Social Security tax is 6.2% on $147,000 of earned income.
 The maximum Social Security tax for employees is $9,114.
 Social Security is also known as OASDI (Old Age, Survivors, and Disability Insurance).
 Employees can log into www.ssa.gov to verify their wages and confirm their benefits at various retirement ages.

 Medicare is meant to supplement an employee’s healthcare benefits when they reach retirement age.
 Both employers and employees are required to contribute to Medicare at a rate of 1.45%.
-For employees, there is an additional 0.9% Medicare tax on wages earned after a $200,000 threshold.
-This means when an employee’s income reaches $200,000 in a calendar year, the employer should withhold 2.35% for Medicare, and it’s called the Additional Medicare Tax.
+For employees, there is an additional 0.9% Medicare tax on wages earned after a $200,000 threshold ($250,000 for married filing jointly, or $125,000 for married filing separately).
+This means when an employee’s income reaches the threshold in a calendar year, the employer should withhold 2.35% for the employee’s Medicare, and it’s called the Additional Medicare Tax.
 The Social Security and Medicare taxes are collectively known as FICA (Federal Insurance Contributions Act).
+Discover how FICA taxes impact your paycheck and benefits.

 Are some deductions not taxed by federal income tax?